jbreneman/lazuli.js/readme.md

 </div>
 ```

-Lazuli trys to stay out of the way of your styles, meaning you'll need to set things like background-size like you would normally.
+Lazuli tries to stay out of the way of your styles, meaning you'll need to set things like background-size like you would normally.

 ### In your Javascript